Amohammadi2/Casino_plus/README.rst

 - CMake 3.8 or higher

-open up visual studio, select the configuration you want and build it or just give it a "CMake --build" after configuring the project manually
+open up visual studio, select the configuration you want and build it or just give it a :code:`CMake --build` after configuring the project manually

 how to use C++ interface
 -------------------------